Yin-Hao-WU/yinhaowu.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: School of Physics and Astronomy, University of Leicester (莱斯特大学物理与天文学院)
+- name: University of Leicester (莱斯特大学)
   url: https://le.ac.uk/physics

 # Short bio (displayed in user profile at end of posts)